Summary judgment: United States

 To defeat a summary-judgment motion, the non-moving party only has to show substantial evidence that a dispute of material facts exists, regardless of the strength of that evidence.
 For example, even if the moving side can produce the testimony of "a dozen bishops", and the non-moving side only has the testimony of a known liar, then summary judgment is not appropriate.
 Deciding on the relative credibility of witnesses is a question for the factfinder at trial.

 Where appropriate, a court may award judgment summarily upon fewer than all claims.
 This is known as partial summary judgment.

+Reviews of summary judgments

-It is not uncommon for summary judgments of lower U.S. courts in complex cases to be overturned on appeal.
-A grant of summary judgment is reviewed de novo (meaning, without deference to the views of the trial judge) both as to the determination that there is no remaining genuine issue of material fact and that the prevailing party was entitled to judgment as a matter of law.
+It is not uncommon for summary judgments of the lower U.S. courts in complex cases to be overturned on appeal.
+A grant of summary judgment is reviewed de novo, meaning, without deference to the views of the trial judge, both as to the determination that there is no remaining genuine issue of material fact and that the prevailing party was entitled to judgment as a matter of law.